-The aim of Theirworld's pilot projects in Turkey are to identify cost-effective interventions to get around the economic, cultural and language barriers that prevent Syrian refugees from getting an education.
+Theirworld's projects in Turkey aim to identify cost-effective interventions to support Syrian refugees in overcoming the economic, cultural and language barriers that prevent them from getting an education.

 The big picture in Turkey